versa-networks/devops/python/README.md

 Script to identify installed Ubuntu version on devices from Versa Director.
 ## Configured_CGNATs
 Script to identify CGNATs configured on VOS devices from Versa Director.
+## VAN Health Monitor
+Script to monitor Versa Analytics health using session and csrf-tokens.